Articles

 AdvantageDescription

-Defined CostsBuyers know upfront that the seller will bear initial shipping expenses, aiding in the total cost of ownership for the goods.
+Defined CostsCustomers know upfront that the seller will bear initial shipping expenses, aiding in the total cost of ownership for the goods.

 Risk AssessmentUnderstanding the point at which liability transfers from the seller to the buyer allows for better risk assessment and management, including the decision to purchase insurance.

-Import ControlResponsibility for import licenses and customs duties gives buyers control over this aspect of shipping.
+Import ControlThe buyer assumes responsibility for import licences and customs duties, giving purchasers control over this aspect of shipping.

-Flexibility in Carrier SelectionAfter the initial handover, buyers have the flexibility to choose subsequent carriers, optimising the remaining journey.
+Flexibility in Carrier SelectionAfter the initial handover, importers have the flexibility to choose from multiple carriers, optimising the remaining journey.

 Time EfficiencyWith the seller handling initial shipping, buyers can concentrate on core business activities like marketing and sales.